emgibi/pizza-challenge-react/README.md

-# Getting Started with Create React App
+# Getting Started with Pizza Challenge React JS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is just a test, it is not a commercial application.

+All data is plain text, no encryption is used.

+Tests script are very limited.

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+Installs all the dependencies.

 ### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+Test card numbers:\
+JCB: 3528000700000000\
+Mastercard: 5454545454545454\
+Visa: 4444333322221111\
+Discover card: 6011000400000000

 ### `yarn test`